File systems and storage

 This system is intended for long term storage.
 Completed projects and datasets that are no longer currently active can be stored here.

-It also stores data on magnetic tape, but on two redundant systems.
-Like /tapebackup, access is slow.
+It also stores data on magnetic tape, but on two redundant copies in the same physical location.
+Like with /tapebackup, access is slow.

 Summary table